Easy-Systems/documentations/CONTRIBUTING.md

 4. After downloading/cloning the repository, run `yarn install` in the root(path_to\docusaurus) of the repository.
 	- This will install all dependencies as well as build all local packages.

-4. To start a development server, run `yarn run start`
+5. To start a development server, run `yarn run start`

+> [!TIP]
+> After installing Yarn, you will have a lot of changed files.
+To hold the repository clean without commits it is recommended to add them to the global excludefiles list.
+> Inside the .gitconfig you need to add the path to the global .gitignore
+>```
+>[core]
+>	excludesfile = C:/Users/User_Name/.gitignore_global
+>```
+> Also there is a file thats can´t be added to the list,this file need to be hidden with this run command
+>```
+>git update-index --assume-unchanged docusaurus/package.json
+>```

 ### Code Conventions